Valechek1/bootcamp-m4-starter/README.md

-# Development of the "Organizer" project
+# Refinement of the "Organizer" project.

 > The application allows you to create lists of movies 🖥 and share them with your friends 🥳.